v-srirama/GreenviewCOMP/README.md

 # GreenviewCOMP
 GreenviewCOMP is a MATLAB based GUI developed to quantify street level greenery for Google Street View restricted countries.
-Try GreenviewCOMP using the sample image and .exe in the repository!
+Try GreenviewCOMP using the sample image and .exe in the repository.

-_Developed by Sri and Prof. Puppala_
+*Dependencies will be installed if your device does not have MATLAB installed*